bluesky/tiled/docs/source/tutorials/installation.rst

 .. code:: bash

-   python3 -m pip install 'tiled[minimal-client]'
+   python3 -m pip install "tiled[minimal-client]"
-   python3 -m pip install 'tiled[minimal-server]'
+   python3 -m pip install "tiled[minimal-server]"

 See lists of dependencies in `pyproject.toml` in the repository root for details.